elastic/elasticsearch-hadoop/repository-hdfs/README.md

 ### Disable the Java Security Manager (JSM)

 By default, Elasticsearch enforces a Java Security Manager inside its running JVM for security purposes.
-Unfortunately Hadoop and its HDFS client are quite greedy in terms of the permissions needed, requiring significantly more than Elasticsearch itself.
+Unfortunately Hadoop and its HDFS client are quite greedy in terms of the permissions needed, requiring not just significantly more permissions than Elasticsearch itself but also dangerous ones.
 Thus, one is required to *disable* the JSM, otherwise the plugin will *not* work correctly; this can be done by adding `security.manager.enabled: false` to the `elasticsearch.yml` configuration on _each_ node where the plugin runs.

 One can easily check whether the JSM is disabled or not by looking at the logs for this warning: